mmikowski/hi_score/README.md

 - [uglifyjs][_25]: JS minitifcation
 - buildify: Build script

+### Styling assets
+Vendor CSS libraries are copied to the `css/vendor` directory.
+We copy the Font Awesome CSS files to this directory:

+- [Font Awesome][_30]: Icon fonts

-## Patch management
+## Apply patches
-Patches are applied by `npm run setup`.
+Use `npm run setup` to apply patches.
 The configuration for patches are in `package.json` in the `xhiPatchMatrix` map.
 The patches are stored in the `patch` directory.

-The patches mechanism allows us to use great tools but tweak them for our needs while maintaining the upstream source.
-For example, we patch `uglify-js` to support object property name compression and shuffling provided by `superpack`.
+The patches mechanism allows us to use great tools tweaked for our needs while maintaining the upstream source.
+For example, we patch `uglify-js` to support object property name compression and shuffling by `superpack`.

-## Build system
-We can build a distribution by `npm run make`.
+## Build a distribution
+Use `npm run make` to build a distribution.
 The build script concatenates, compresses, and obsufucates JavaScript and CSS.
 It copies only the required assets into the the distribution directory (`build/dist`).
 The result can load up to 10x faster and typically consumes only 5% of the disk space of the development code.
-We can inspect the files and disk usage as shown below:
+We can inspect the files and disk usage as follows:

 ```bash
   cd ~/GitHub/hi_score